School of Education and Social Work

 Peer review aims to be both supportive and developmental, providing encouragement and constructive criticism through well-justified comments which enable learning at every stage.
 Internal peer review can be conducted by a range of colleagues offering broad and diverse expertise in a variety of roles: research mentors; the departmental Research Lead; a research centre Director; other senior colleagues as appropriate to the focus or methodology of the proposal.

-The crucial first step is for applicants to complete the Research Development Proforma: 2022/23 and send it to the Directors of Research and Knowledge Exchange (DRaKEs) as well as the School's Research Development Manager, Clare Neil.
-The DRaKE will then discuss the project proposal with you, and together you will discuss the best person to conduct your peer review - considering the research area, methodology, and funding body.
+If you are not yet using Worktribe, the completion of the proforma, sent to your Research Development Manager and copied in to the Director of Research and Knowledge Exchange (DRaKE) and ESW Assistant Research Manager, will lead to a discussion of the project proposal with you to agree the best person to conduct your peer review - considering the research area, methodology, and funding body.

 Do I need ethics approval for my research?